-The project to preserve the medieval synagogue in Hijar, Spain, was the subject of a feature article by Jewish Heritage Europe this month.
+The project to preserve the medieval synagogue in Hijar, Spain, was the subject of feature articles by both Jewish Heritage Europe and La Comarca in Spain.

 The Foundation for Jewish Heritage has been working closely with Luis Carlos Marquesan, Mayor of Hijar in Spain, and volunteer leader, Lucia Conte Aguilar, on the plan, and it is hoped the building will eventually be restored and adapted to serve as a Sephardi Heritage Centre.

 This video is courtesy of La Comarca and below we reproduce the article from Jewish Heritage Europe:

 Spain: 3-year restoration work at medieval synagogue in Hijar is winding up; remarkable finds during the process, including remains of the bimah, document its history

 Extensive restoration work is winding up at the former medieval synagogue in Híjar, a small town in the northern Spanish region of Aragon.
 The first stage of work in 2017 revealed striking evidence of the building’s history, including the foundations of the bimah and wall paintings showing a menorah and Hebrew inscription.
 A second stage of work is expected to be completed by the end of the year.

 The synagogue was built in the early 15th century in the mudejar style, a fusion of Muslim and Christian influences typical of Spain from the 13th to the 15th century.
 However, after the expulsion of Jews from Spain in 1492, it was transformed into a church, as were many other synagogues in the country.
 The church was dedicated to St. Anthony the Abbot, and today, though still a church, the synagogue is known as St. Anthony’s Synagogue.

 It was officially declared an Aragonese Cultural Heritage site in 2018 following the remarkable discoveries made in 2017.